telerik/fiddler-docs/KnowledgeBase/Download-Initiator.md

 Internet Explorer 9 includes two new features that help add more context.

 First, the Web Browser now sends a meaningful Accept header for most types of downloads.
 Previously, IE sent a long, registry-generated string for document downloads and Accept: */* for everything else.
-This limitation made it impossible to reliably distinguish between a request initiated by a <LINK REL=�STYLESHEET�> element and one initiated by **SCRIPT** element.
+This limitation made it impossible to reliably distinguish between a request initiated by a **LINK REL=STYLESHEET** element and one initiated by **SCRIPT** element.
 IE9 RC will send the following Accept headers, depending on context:

 + **Frame/markup**